Radvendii/trackpoint-clusters/readme.md

 Dependencies (you must have these installed for this to work): `xdo` (library, not `xdotool` the program), and `perl`.

 To compile, if you are using the `nix` package manager, you can simply run `nix-build` from the source directory.
-If not, you should run `gcc trackpoint-clusters.c -lX11 -lxdo -o trackpoint-clusters` from the source directory, but also, you should use `nix`.
+If not, you should run `gcc trackpoint-clusters.c -lxdo -lXfixes -lX11 -o trackpoint-clusters` from the source directory, but also, you should use `nix`.

 Before you run it, you will need your user to have permissions to read `/dev/input` files somehow.
 I recommend adding your user to the `input` group, but hey, you could also run the script as root if you're feeling risky.